South East Asia Section

 Biography

-Cristina Martinez-Juan has a PhD in Comparative Literature from the University of the Philippines, Diliman.
-As an Associate Professor at the Humanities Department of the University of the Philippines, Cebu, she taught at U.P. before she moved to New York in 1996 then to London in 2013.
 In 2017, she spearheaded the creation of Philippine Studies at SOAS (PSS) under the Centre of South East Asian Studies.
-Philippine Studies at SOAS is an interdisciplinary forum for Philippine-related teaching, research and cultural production in the UK.
+PSS is an interdisciplinary forum for Philippine-related teaching, research and cultural production in the UK.

-With training in the Digital Humanities from the University of Leiden and the Interactive Telecommunications Program of New York, Cristina has implemented a number of digital projects at SOAS that seek to not only provide open access to colonial archives but also create avenues for sourcing and inscribing annotative knowledge from academic and cultural originators in the Philippines and South East Asia.
+With training in the Digital Humanities from the University of Leiden and the Interactive Telecommunications Program at New York University, Cristina has implemented a number of digital projects that seek to not only provide open access to colonial archives but also create avenues for sourcing and inscribing annotative knowledge from academic and cultural originators in the Philippines and South East Asia.

 Research interests